frontlinersnl/react-starter-kit/README.md

 # react-starter-kit

-Web project starter kit including modern tools and workflow based on [create-react-app](https://create-react-app.dev/), best practices from the community, a scalable base template and a good learning base.
+Web project starter kit including modern tools and workflows based on [create-react-app](https://create-react-app.dev/) and best practices from the community.
+Provides a scalable base template and a good learning base.
+Suitable for enterprise usage

 Includes: